flotwig/StatsBot/USERGUIDE.md

 Users can get a link to your stats page in the channel by using the !stats command.
 For example:
 `<flotwig> !stats`
 `-Statistics- Stats for this channel can be found at http://stats.irc.so/%23%23flotwig.html`

+Note: Stats are not generated instantly, so it may take an hour or two for your stats to be generated initially.
+Please be patient.